smalluban/papillon/README.md

 ```
 <!-- Start src/state.js -->

-## state
+## State

-This module provides singleton interface for storing objects states.
+This module provides an singleton interface for storing state of object.
-Only last state is cached and last changes between checks are provided.
+Only last state and changes between this and the previous state are stored.

-Singleton pattern ensures low memory usage and consistent state between
+Singleton pattern ensures low memory usage and consistent states
-objects that reference to themselves.
-Checking two objects that reference
+for objects that reference to themselves.
-to third one will check the third only once.

-Module uses a special state counter that increase only before next
+Module uses a state counter that increase only before next
 repaint.
-Checking object state multiply times before counter is changed
+Checking state multiply times before counter is changed,
-will return the same results.
+yields the same results.

-### instance properties
+### Instance properties

-* `state.target` - reference to object, which state is stored.
+* `state.target` - reference to object, which state is stored
-* `state.lastCheck` - value of state counter when object was checked
+* `state.lastCheck` - value of state counter when `target` was checked
-* `state.lastChange` - value of state counter when object has changed
+* `state.lastChange` - value of state counter when `target` has changed
-* `state.changelog` - list of changes from last check
+* `state.changelog` - list of changes between previous and current state

-### changelog structure
+### Changelog property structure

 ```javascript
 {